New Zealand thrash Netherlands to maintain perfect start at World Cup

 New Zealand beat Netherlands by 99 runs in ICC Cricket World Cup 2023

-Mitchell Santner took 5-59 for New Zealand as the Netherlands were dimissed for 223 runs in their chase of 323 in Hyderabad.
+Mitchell Santner took 5-59 for New Zealand as the Netherlands were dismissed for 223 runs in their chase of 323 in Hyderabad.

-New Zealand have defeated the Netherlands by 99 runs to secure a second successive ICC Cricket World Cup 2023 win at the Rajiv Gandhi International Stadium in Hyderabad.
+New Zealand have defeated the Netherlands by 99 runs to secure a second successive ICC Cricket World Cup 2023 win at the Rajiv Gandhi International Stadium in Hyderabad, India.

 Mitchell Santner, who also made a quickfire unbeaten 36 off 17 balls, then took 5-59 with his left-arm spin as the Netherlands were bowled out for 223 in 46.3 overs.